W.E. Patt. '08 Waist belts

 Belt, waist, O.T.C./V.T.C.

 otc outotc inAlthough this Waist belt is not a part of Web Equipment, Pattern 1908, its similarities to Patt.
 '08 are obvious.
-It modeled after the Patt.
-'08 Waist belt, but is only 2 1/4-inches wide as opposed to the 3-inch wide Patt.
+It is modeled after the Patt.
+'08 Waist belt, but is only 2 ¼-inches wide as opposed to the 3-inch wide Patt.
 '08 Belt.
 It most closely resembles the Special Waist belt, but it does not have the internal 1-inch buckled chapes of that version.
 The short rear buckled chapes, like those of the Special belt, are 2-inches wide, to accept the standard Patt.
 '08 Braces.
-So far, I have not found any primary documentation on this type of Belt.
+So far, KW have not found any primary documentation on this type of Belt.
 Collectors who have examined it, though, are of the opinion that it is likely to be a Mills private purchase item produced for Officer's and Volunteer Training Corps.
 It is know that M.E.
 Co. produced special, lightened versions of W.E.
 Patt.
 '08 for these organisations, although the detailed specifics of these special versions have not been found to date.
-I have seen only three examples of this type of Belt.
-One was so worn that no markings remained.
-The second one is maker marked "M.E.
-Co." and dated 1919.
-It has the faint remains of what MAY be an "OTC" stamp.
-This example, the third that I've seen, appears unissued, and is maker marked "M.E.
-Co." and dated 1926.

-otc detailThis detail compares the double Twigg buckle of the 2 1/4-inch wide O.T.C Belt with that of the 3-inch wide Patt.
+otc detailThis detail compares the double Twigg buckle of the 2 ¼-inch wide O.T.C Belt with that of the 3-inch wide Patt.
 '08 Belt.
 As can be easily seen, they are identical except in width.